Tuesday, November 7, 2023

 In fact, just looking at all our photos, which did not capture everything, and writing about legends we had heard, I was ready to take a break from blogging about Egypt, with a Day Trip to the Poconos as a welcome recess.

-Back to Egypt, we were happy to know that during the hottest part of the day we would be taking a break to have lunch and relax between on a short cruise between historical site excursions.
+Back to Egypt, we were happy to know that during the hottest part of the day we would be taking a break to have lunch and relax on a short cruise between historical site excursions.

 Our agenda called for a morning visit to the Temple of Horus at Edfu, which is one of the best preserved Egyptian temples.